TheExiledCat/foldr/README.md

 - [ ] Template variable substitution (creating files/directories with variable names using interactive cli)
 - [X] Support for templates from remote sources
 - [ ] Publishing templates for sharing
+- [ ] Cross-platform support for mac and windows

 ---